 Sociology 125 C. Chase-Dunn

-This is a reading and lecture course about big history and sociocultural evolution.
+This is a reading and lecture course about big history, the evolution of social complexity among insects and human sociocultural evolution.
 The course focuses mainly on the emergence of complexity and hierarchy in human world-systems in the context of the biosphere and the geosphere.
-We will examine biological and cultural evolution in plants, insects and animals, especially focusing on the emergence of patterns of conflict and cooperation in order to place human socio-cultural evolution in comparative perspective.
-Insect and animal societies, including multispecies intercolony systems, display many of the organizational features that have emerged in human social evolution.
-We will use insights from theoretical ecology to help to understand the similarities and the differences.
-The evolution of human settlement systems from the large annual migration routes of paleolithic nomads to the contemporary system of world cities is compared with the settlement systems of nomadic and sedentary insect and animal world-systems.
+We will examine biological and cultural evolution in plants, insects and animals, especially focusing on the emergence of patterns of conflict and cooperation, in order to place human socio-cultural evolution in comparative perspective.
+Insect and animal societies, including multispecies intercolony systems, display many of the organizational features that have emerged in human sociocultural evolution.
+We will use insights from theoretical ecology to understand the similarities and the differences.
+The evolution of human settlement systems from the large annual migration routes of Paleolithic nomads to the contemporary system of world cities is compared with the settlement systems of nomadic and sedentary insect and animal world-systems.

 The following books are available at the UCR Bookstore and are on reserve: